CSNG-MFF/mozaik-models/README.md

         How to run the different experiments:

-        First, in run_parameter_search.py, replace the field [PATH_TO_ENV] by then path of the activate executable of your virtual environment (for example, $HOME/virt_env/mozaik/bin/activate)
+        First, in run_parameter_search.py, replace the field [PATH_TO_ENV] by the path of the activate executable of your virtual environment (for example, $HOME/virt_env/mozaik/bin/activate)

             - Drifting grating and natural images protocol::